MicrosoftDocs/memdocs/memdocs/intune/apps/company-portal-app.md

 Under **Company Portal customization** > **Device management and privacy message**, you can:

 - Accept the **Default** to use the list as shown, or
-- Choose **Custom** to customize the the list of items that your organization can’t see or do on managed iOS/iPadOS devices.
+- Choose **Custom** to customize the the list of items that your organization can't see or do on managed iOS/iPadOS devices.
 You can use [markdown](https://daringfireball.net/projects/markdown/) to add bullets, bolding, italics, and links.

 ## Company Portal derived credentials for iOS devices

 Intune supports Personal Identity Verification (PIV) and Common Access Card (CAC) Derived Credentials in partnership with credential providers DISA Purebred, Entrust Datacard, and Intercede.
 End users will go through additional steps post-enrollment of their iOS/iPadOS device to verify their identity in the Company Portal application.
 Derived Credentials will be enabled for users by first setting up a credential provider for your tenant, then targeting a profile that uses Derived Credentials to users or devices.

 > [!NOTE]
 > The user will see instructions about derived credentials based on the link that you have specified via Intune.

-For more information about derived credentials for iOS/iPadOS devices, see [Use derived credentials in Microsoft Intune](~/protect/derived-credentials.md).
+For more information about derived credentials for iOS/iPadOS devices, see [Use derived credentials in Microsoft Intune](../protect/derived-credentials.md).

 ## Dark Mode for iOS Company Portal

 Dark Mode is available for the iOS Company Portal.
 Users can download company apps, manage their devices, and get IT support in the color scheme of their choice based on device settings.
 The iOS Company Portal will automatically match the end user's device settings for dark or light mode.

 ## Windows Company Portal keyboard shortcuts